LeonAckermann/EEG-Artifact-Detection/README.md

 # EEG-Artifact-Detection

 This is the repository of the project EEG Artifact Detection for the course Implementing Aritificial Neural Networks with Tensorflow.
+Below you can find the precise steps for replicating our results either on your local machine or a vast.ai gpu.

-## Setup
+## Setup for local machine

 1. Clone the repository with `git clone https://github.com/LeonAckermann/EEG-Artifact-Detection.git`